โฐ Minimum Connection Times

 ๐ข Terminal Information

 Albertville Regional Airport (BFZ), also known as Thomas J. Brumlik Field, is a prominent city-owned aviation facility located southwest of Albertville, Alabama.
 Serving as a key infrastructure point for the Sand Mountain region, the airport primarily caters to general aviation and corporate travel, with approximately 80% of its annual activity attributed to corporate flights.
-The facility features a significant 6,117-foot asphalt runway (5/23) that is equipped with modern RNAV instrument approach procedures, allowing it to accommodate everything from light engine aircraft to larger business jets and military transports.
+The airport operates with a significant 6,117-foot asphalt runway (designated 05/23) that is equipped with modern RNAV instrument approach procedures, allowing it to accommodate everything from light engine aircraft to larger business jets and military transports.
 BFZ provides a professional alternative for travelers seeking direct access to Marshall Countyโs industrial and agricultural centers.

 The terminal building at Thomas J. Brumlik Field is designed to provide a comfortable and efficient environment for pilots, passengers, and visitors alike.
 Inside the facility, travelers can find well-appointed accommodations that include a dedicated pilotโs lounge, a quiet conference room for business meetings, and a vending area for light refreshments.
 High-speed Wi-Fi is available throughout the terminal, ensuring that business travelers can remain productive during their transit.
 The airport's intuitive layout and single-terminal configuration facilitate quick transitions between the ramp and ground transportation, reflecting the facilityโs focus on providing a streamlined experience for the general aviation community.